Causal Message Passing for Experiments with Unknown and General Network Interference: Other Related Literature

+\paragraph{Application-specific Interference Structures} The literature has also explored interference patterns customized for specific applications \citep{holtz2020reducing,wager2021experimenting,munro2021treatment,johari2022experimental,bright2022reducing,farias2022markovian,farias2023correcting}.
+These studies cover a wide range of contexts, from marketplace dynamics to complex systems, offering tailored approaches to managing interference across diverse experimental settings.

-\paragraph{Single-time Point Observation.} The majority of existing literature on network interference has concentrated on single-time point observations, thereby observing each individual's outcome once \citep{hudgens2008toward,aronow2017estimating,basse2019randomization,leung2020treatment,savje2021average,li2022random,yu2022estimating,cortez2022exploiting,leung2022causal}.
-These works have advanced causal effect estimation and illuminated the intricacies of network interference in this setting.
-Recently, however, there is a pivot toward multi-time point observations \citep{li2022network,boyarsky2023modeling,ni2023design}.
-In this evolving context, \cite{li2022network} discuss challenges and the utility of additional data, while \cite{boyarsky2023modeling} utilize temporal treatment variations to model interference. \cite{ni2023design} propose a randomized design in panel experiments that accommodates both spatial and temporal interference.
-The starting point of this work is also multi-period experiments and we then show how it can adapt to single-point observations.
+\paragraph{Single-time Point Observation} The majority of the literature on network interference has concentrated on single-time point observations, thereby observing each unit's outcome once \citep{hudgens2008toward,aronow2017estimating,basse2019randomization,jackson2020adjusting,leung2020treatment,savje2021average,li2022random,yu2022estimating,cortez2022exploiting,leung2022causal}.
+Recently, there is a pivot toward multi-time point observations \citep{ni2023design}.
+In this evolving context, \cite{li2022network} discuss challenges and the utility of additional data, while \cite{boyarsky2023modeling} utilize temporal treatment variations to model interference.
+This work also studies multi-period experiments.

-\paragraph{Deterministic versus Stochastic Models.} Predominantly, the literature treats potential outcomes and network structures as deterministic, attributing randomness solely to treatment assignment \citep{aronow2017estimating,aronow2012general, athey2018exact,basse2019randomization, leung2020treatment, savje2021average, yu2022estimating, harshaw2022design, leung2022causal}.
-However, recent studies have begun to incorporate stochastic elements.
-For instance, \cite{li2022random} employ random graph models, while \cite{li2022network} consider Bernoulli-distributed individual outcomes influenced by past outcomes and neighboring treatments. \cite{cortez2022exploiting} introduce observation noise into the potential outcome model, and \cite{li2021causal} analyze how network noise affects estimator bias and variance.
-In this work, we consider a stochastic model involving randomness for the outcomes, treatments, covariates, and the interference pattern.
+\paragraph{Deterministic versus Stochastic Models} The literature typically considers outcomes and network structures as deterministic, with randomness only in treatment assignments \citep{aronow2017estimating,aronow2012general,basse2019randomization, leung2020treatment, savje2021average, yu2022estimating, harshaw2022design, leung2022causal}.
+Recent studies, however, have incorporated stochastic elements, using random graph models \citep{li2022random}, Bernoulli-distributed outcomes \citep{li2022network}, and analyzing network noise impacts on bias and variance \cite{li2021causal}.
+This work considers a stochastic model with randomness in outcomes, treatments, covariates, and interference patterns.